 The Department of Education is concerned with the total process of helping individuals become teachers.
 Students who wish to become elementary or secondary teachers learn to understand and utilize the principles of learning, human growth and development, and interpersonal relationships.
 The department also provides specialized educational experiences in participating elementary and secondary schools under the supervision of experienced teachers.
 The professional training of a prospective teacher is normally scheduled throughout the sophomore, junior, and senior years, culminating with a final professional semester.
 The professional educaton sequence complements a broad education curriculum.
 A sound command of a major teaching field is integrated throughout the student's four-year program.
-The Missouri Western State College Teacher Education Program is accredited by the National Council for Accreditation of Teacher Education (NCATE), and approved by the Missouri Department of Elementary and Secondary Education (DESE).
+The Missouri Western State College Teacher Education (NCATE), and approved by the Missouri Department of Elementary and Secondary Education (DESE).